BranchMetrics/web-branch-deep-linking-attribution/docs/web/1_intro.md

-# Branch Metrics Web SDK
+# Full Documentation for Web SDK

-This README outlines the functionality of the Branch Metrics Web SDK, and how to easily incorporate it into a web app.
+This documentation outlines the functionality of the Branch Metrics Web SDK, and how to easily incorporate it into a web app.

 Live demo: [https://cdn.branch.io/example.html](https://cdn.branch.io/example.html)